 4 Trolley-contact conductors of more than 750 volts should have at least 6 feet clearance.
-This clearance should also be provided over lower-voltage trolley-contact conductors unless the crossover conductors are beyond reach of a trolley pole leaving the trolley-contact conductor or are suitably protected against damage from trolley poles leaving the trolley-contact conductor.
+This clearance should aslo be provided over lower-voltage trolley-contact conductors unless the crossover conductors are beyond reach of a trolley pole leaving the trolley-contact conductor are suitably protected against damage from trolley poles leaving the trolley-contact conductors.

-5 Trolley feeders are exempt from this clearance requirement for trolley-contact conductors if they are of the same nominal voltage and of the same system.
+Trolley feeders are exempt from this clearance requirement for trolley-contact conductors if they are of the same nominal voltage and of the same system.

-6 A conductor which is effectively grounded throughout its length and is associated with a circuit of 750 to 15,000 volts between conductors may have the clearances specified for open supply wires of 0 to 750 volts.
-7 This clearance shall be increased to 6 feet where the supply wires cross over a communi-
+6 A conductor which is effectively grounded throughout its length and is associated with a circuit of 0 to 22,000 volts may have the clearances specified for guys and messengers.

 7 This clearance shall be increased to 6 feet where the supply wires cross over a communication line within 6 feet horizontally of a communication pole.
-8 This clearance shall be increased to 4 feet where communication cables cross over open

 8 This clearance shall be increased to 4 feet where communication cables cross over open supply service wires.
-9 Where a 2-foot clearance is required at 60° F, and where conditions are such that the sag